-Although these symptoms may not be a sign of cancer, if many are present there is still cause for concern.
-Note too that pain is not in this list.
-That is because the pain associated with cancer is generally not an early symptom.
+Although these symptoms may not be a sign of cancer, there is still cause for concern if many are present.
+Note too that pain is not on this list.
+The pain associated with cancer is generally not an early symptom.

 Can Cancer be Cured Completely?

-Just one generation ago, speaking of a cure for cancer seemed like science fiction.
+One generation ago, speaking of a cure for cancer seemed like science fiction.
 Today, many believe a cure is right around the corner.
-For instance, in January 2019 a team of researchers in Israel declared they will have the cure for cancer by the end of the year.
+For instance, in January 2019, a team of researchers in Israel declared they will have a cure for cancer by the end of the year.
 True or not, it demonstrates the new truth of cancer – that it is not the automatic death warrant it was just a decade ago.

 At the same time, nearly everyone knows someone who seems to have beaten cancer.
 Doctors told them they were in remission…ten years ago.
 Even some life insurance companies will now underwrite someone who has been cancer-free for five years.